julienvollering/DSMdepth/ms/ms.md

 Other terrain-derived predictors with predictive value in our study are hydrological (Topographic Wetness Index and Depth-to-Water).
 Notably, slope was inferior to (at Ørskogfjellet) or highly correlated with (at Skrimfjella) these hydrological indices.
-Mappers of peat depth should not assume that slope is the best predictor in its class, despite its prevalence in the literature.
+Mappers of peat depth should not assume that slope is the best terrain-derived predictor, despite its prevalence in the literature [@pohjankukkaDigitalMappingPeat2025].
 Wetter locations (high Topographic Wetness Index and low Depth-to-Water) were generally associated with deeper peat, but these relationships were not as strong or consistent as with Multi-Resolution Valley Bottom Flatness (Figs. \@ref(fig:varImp), \@ref(fig:pdps)).
 The optimal scale for Topographic Wetness Index and Depth-to-Water varied, and likely depends on both the dominant peat formation processes and the typical size of peatland features in a landscape.
-Including multiple scales of these variables allows the model to capture different hydrological mechanisms operating at different spatial scales.
+Including multiple scales of these variables allows the model to capture different hydrological mechanisms or patterns operating at different spatial scales.

 ### Legacy depth maps have inconsistent predictive value